Signomials¶

 We designed sageopt so users can leverage the full power of partial dualization without being experts on the subject.
 If you want to optimize a signomial over the set

-then you just need to focus on constructing the lists of signomials gts
+then you just need to focus on constructing the lists of signomials gts and eqs.

 Once these lists are constructed, you can call the following function to obtain